Kamran-Afzali/Kamran-Afzali.github.io/_posts/EXMLR.md

 Many supervised learning algorithms can naturally emit some measure of importance for the features used in the model, and these approaches are embedded in many different packages.

+In the era of “big data”, it is becoming more of a challenge to not only build state-of-the-art predictive models, but also gain an understanding of what’s really going on in the data.
+For example, it is often of interest to know which, if any, of the predictors in a fitted model are relatively influential on the predicted outcome.
+Some modern algorithms—like random forests and gradient boosted decision trees—have a natural way of quantifying the importance or relative influence of each feature.